Moths of North Carolina

 Adult ID Requirements: Identifiable from good quality photos of unworn specimens.

-Immatures and Development: The larvae are minor pests on domesticated apples, but before the invention of modern pesticides often caused significant damage to apple crops (up to 80% loss of some varieties in Pennsylvania; Frost, 1926).
+Immatures and Development: The larvae are polyphagous leaf-rollers or leaftiers that feed mostly on woody plants.
+Before the invention of modern pesticides, they often caused significant damage to apple crops (up to 80% loss of some varieties in Pennsylvania; Frost, 1926).
 The life history information below is based on studies in apple orchards in Pennsylvania and New York (Frost, 1926; Chapman and Lienk, 1971).
 At these sites overwintering occurs in the pupal stage within a fallen leaf and the adults emerge after the spring leaf-out in May and June.
 Females lay their eggs in patches of around 65 eggs on the upper surfaces of leaves and the eggs hatch in 2-3 weeks.
-The larvae are leaf rollers and either fold or bind leaves together or bind a leaf to a developing fruit and feed superficially on the fruit.
+The larvae either fold or bind leaves together or bind a leaf to a developing fruit and feed superficially on the fruit.
 The larvae grow slowly and require 2-3 months to reach the final instar.
 Pupation typically occurs by September within a folded leaf, and the pupa enters diapause until the spring warm-up.
+A larva that was found in Madison County produced a tubular shelter or sorts by binding together numerous leaflets of a Mimosa tree.
+A second one tied two blueberry leaves together to form a shelter.

 The mature larvae is greenish with an amber-colored head above and may exceed 30 mm in length.
 A dark line on the front of the head helps to delineate a conspicuous white horizontal stripe (the basis for the common name).
 The thorax is lighter colored than the head and has a dark line on the lateral edge (Chapman and Lienk, 1971).